nateliu/hexo-blog/source/_posts/npm-state-with-redux.md

 export default connect(mapStateToProps,mapDispatchToProps)(TopHeader);
 ```
-when user click the icon in TopHeader, the workflow go to store, and store find out the CollapsedReducer, then excute the logic to change to new state. below are the CollapsedReducer.js content:
+when user click the icon in `TopHeader`, the workflow go to `store`, and `store` find out the `CollapsedReducer`, then excute the logic to change to new state. below are the `CollapsedReducer.js` content:
 ```javascript
 export const CollapsedReducer = (prevState = { isCollapsed: false }, action) => {
     // console.log(action);